2026 World Cup Guide: Los Angeles

 FIFA World Cup 2026 Travel Guide

-Los Angeles opens the FIFA World Cup 2026 by hosting the tournament’s first match in the US on June 12.
+Los Angeles opens the US matches of the FIFA World Cup 2026 by hosting the country’s first match on June 12.
 SoFi Stadium in Inglewood will be one of the busiest venues in the competition with eight matches on the schedule, including two group-stage appearances by the US men’s national team, a pair of knockout rounds, and a quarter-final.
+The LA Host Committee has tapped Snoop Dogg as Community Chairman and named Cobi Jones, Eva Longoria, Magic Johnson, and Will Ferrell among its Community Ambassadors.

-SoFi’s location near LA International Airport, major freeways, and Metro lines makes it one of the most accessible venues on the World Cup circuit.
+Its location near LAX, accessible via the Metro C or K lines and adjacent to the I-405 and I-105 freeways, makes it one of the more reachable venues on the tournament circuit.
 And that ease of access extends to accommodations, with well-connected neighborhoods like Downtown LA, Culver City, and the South Bay offering a range of hotels and direct transit routes to the stadium.
-LA is hosting eight matches in 2026 and tickets are in demand.
+LA is hosting eight matches in 2026 and tickets are in high demand.

 Venue: SoFi Stadium